Protohalos and their connection to halo assembly, shape and structure: Introduction

+The galaxies that we use to study galaxy formation and constrain cosmological models are embedded in dark matter halos.
+This has motivated studies of how such halos assemble their mass.
+In models where this assembly is driven by gravitational instability, halos are formed from the gravitational collapse of protohalo patches that were present in the initial fluctuation field.
+The conventional approach identifies protohalos with peaks in the spherically smoothed initial density fluctuation field \citep{bbks86, bm96, smt2001, psd13}.
+However, recent work suggests that energy- rather than density-based characterizations may provide superior physical insight \citep{epeaks, mds2024}.
+The energy shear tensor formalism uses both the magnitude and directional properties of collapse dynamics, and provides a principled way of going beyond the assumption of spherical protohalo shapes \cite{eshape23}.

-The paper is organized as follows; In Section~\ref{sec:tensors}, we describe a number of tensors which we use to characterize the structure of protohalos.
+In the current study, we are interested in quantifying how the structural properties of a protohalo correlate with the shape and assembly history of the final object.
+This is because halo shape and structure are two of the leading contributors to the systematic error budget in cluster cosmology \citep{Allen2011,Blazek_shapebias2015,Bocquet2024}.
+Therefore, in Section~\ref{sec:tensors}, we describe a number of tensors which we use to characterize the structure of protohalos.
 Section~\ref{sec:sims} describes the simulations we use to illustrate our results and how we quantify the halo assembly and structure.
 Section~\ref{sec:assembly} describes a new `integral' method for characterizing halo assembly, and compares it with previous `single-point' measures.
 Section~\ref{sec:corrs} presents a number of correlations between protohalo properties and halo assembly history and shape.
-Section~\ref{sec:energy} focuses on the protohalo parameters, which play a key role in the energy peaks approach.
-We discuss implications of our work and future prospects in Section~\ref{sec:discussions}.
+Section~\ref{sec:energy} focuses on the protohalo parameters that play a key role in the energy peaks approach.
 Our main findings are summarized in Section~\ref{sec:conclusions}.